As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 The launch box sets for 40k ninth edition and tenth edition both contained new Primaris versions of old firstborn Space Marine units.
 Ninth edition had Outrider bikers, while 10th edition had Terminators and Sternguard Veterans.

-The current Space Marine models for Vanguard Veterans and Assault Terminators are both showing their age, making them good candidates for replacements in the 11th edition launch box set.
+The current Space Marine models for Vanguard Veterans and Assault Terminators are both showing their age, making them good candidates to receive replacements in the 11th edition launch box set.

 Who'll be the other army in the 11th edition launch box?